bluenote-1577/plume/README.md

 #### Performance - accuracy

 The coverage is pretty concordant with CoverM (using minimap2) on genomes/contigs.
 I will be using it for research purposes when I want to quickly estimate abundance/coverage.

-I tested plume for metagenomic binning; the results were worse than BWA (but passable).
-I do not recommend using it for binning (yet).

 ## Quick start